CepheoNorgeBC/DocCepheoEbank/README.md

 # DocNoCepheoEbank
-Brukerdokumentasjon for den norske versjonen av Cepheo E-Bank
+Repository for documentation for Cepheo E-Bank and Aritma Pay